Sexual Violence Prevention

 The Sexual Violence Prevention Program focuses on community-level changes to create safe and supportive environments where sexual violence is unthinkable.

 Sexual violence affects everyone and every community.
 Sexual violence involves a range of acts including attempted or completed rape, pressure for sexual acts, unwanted sexual contact and non-contact.
 It can also include unwanted sexual experiences, like verbal harassment.
 Sexual violence is defined as any sexual act committed against someone without that person’s freely given consent.
 See a full list of sexual violence definitions from the Centers of Disease Control and Prevention.

-Sexual violence can affect people of all ages, genders, income levels, social status, and location.
-Marginalized populations and communities are more likely to experience sexual violence, including women, people of color, Native Americans, people with disabilities, LGBT communities, and children.
+Sexual violence affects people of all ages, genders, income levels, social status, and location.
+Marginalized populations and communities are more likely to experience sexual violence, including women, people of color, American Indians, people with disabilities, LGBT communities, and children.